4strid/nekodb/README.md

 `createIndex` on a Model.
 Indexes help speed up performance by reducing the amount of elements the database must check, and can also be used to specify uniqueness constraints.

+You should essentially have an index on any field you intend to search by or sort by, to avoid having to scan all the elements in a collection.

 See [Indexes in MongoDB](https://docs.mongodb.com/manual/indexes/) for more information on what indexes are and why you might want to use them.